Academic Catalog

 3 Credits

 Individual study program for the investigation of special issues or topics in the field of exercise or sport science that have such breadth of cultural or psychological material, such rigor and depth of theoretic structure, or such play of broad intellectual and aesthetic themes as to be classified as liberal arts.
 Arranged individually between student and faculty sponsor according to guidelines available from the department.
-Prerequisites: Major or minor in the Department of Exercise and Sport Sciences; permission of department chair.
-(F-S,Y)
+Permission of department chair required.
+(IRR)

 0.5-3 Credits

-EXSS 46000 Internship in Exercise and Sport Sciences (NLA)
+EXSS 46000 Internship in Exercise Science and Athletic Training (NLA)

 Supervised work experience in corporate or clinical exercise settings, amateur and professional sport agencies, and community sport organizations.
 Student assumes a leadership role in various job-related activities and performs administrative tasks in support of such activities under an experienced agency supervisor and faculty sponsor.
-Prerequisites: EXSS 34900; permission of department chair.
-6-12 credits.
-(F-S,Y)
+Permission of department chair required.
+(IRR)

 6-12 Credits